tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 [2021-08-04 16:22:16] <meejah> cool
 [2021-08-04 16:22:46] <meejah> basically i think of them as separate things, since the code-paths are (usually) pretty different
 ```

-## Question 4: How should support for two protocols be implemented in code structure, on the server side?

-## Question 5: Can we create a (somewhat) formal protocol spec of the HTTP API?

-There are various tools for specifying HTTP APIs.
-This is useful for documentation, and also for validation.

-For the HTTP level, options includes:

-* OpenAPI (formerly Swagger).
-  v3.0 apparently supports a bunch of JSONSchema, v3.1 supports all of it, but 3.1 tool support seems lacking (it's new).

-Apparently that's pretty common so let's just say use that.

-For the CBOR/JSON records:

-* CDDL is apparently the schema language of choice for CBOR; it also supports JSON.
-  There is a Rust implementation which could be wrapped for Python, but support for CDDL is in general not very broad (but might suffice).
-* JSON Schema tools _might_ work with CBOR, not sure how bytes are handled though...

-If the goal is generating client code, [Servant](https://docs.servant.dev/en/stable/) can do that.

-## Question 6: What about helper client?

-A "tahoe client" usually does the share-building + uploading itself, locally, so the amount of uploaded data is greater than the plaintext.
-With the helper, you contact the "helper node" and upload ciphertext; it does the share-building etc there.
-Thus user only upload the number of bytes in the ciphertext, rather than the multiple shares.

-This is out of scope for now, just needs to not break.

-# Implementation plan

-## Chunks of work

-Here's a starting point of chunks of work; probably these will be broken up into sub-chunks, e.g. mutable vs. immutable on server and client.

-* `SERVER`: HTTP server implementation.
-    * `OPENAPI`: OpenAPI validation for incoming/outgoing messages.
-    * `ENDPOINTS`: Implementation of all the endpoints.
-* `MINIMAL-CLIENT`: Minimal HTTP client, sufficient for testing `SERVER` but also as building block for `CLIENT-PROTOCOL-INTEGRATION`.
-    * `OPENAPI`: OpenAPI validation for incoming/outgoing messages.
-    * `ENDPOINTS`: Implementation of client code for all the endpoints.
-* `CLIENT-PROTOCOL-INTEGRATION`: Ability to talk to `SERVER` using `MINIMAL-CLIENT` from within the client business logic.
-* `SERVER-ANNOUNCEMENTS`: Ability for server to announce presence of HTTP protocol.
-* `CLIENT-ANNOUNCEMENTS`: Ability for client to choose HTTP protocol when available.
-* `CONFIGURATION`: Ability to configure the HTTP protocol.
-* `DOCUMENTATION`: Explanation for users.

-Probably will want to do `SERVER/ENDPOINTS` and `CLIENT/ENDPOINTS` in a series of issues, each of which adds an endpoint to both client and server.